 The way down is longer, around 13km, it has a mix of rocks, dirt and then rainforest, closer to the end.

 I would do all again, on a clear summer day, as you can see by the photos, had a pretty ugly day, but it was worth every raindrop and mud in my shoes.

 As the trail is in a national park, it is free!
 You just have to arrange transport from the place you are staying or from the end of the trail back to the beginning.
 I’ve booked my transport at Macrocarpa Café (Tongariro National Park Village), and it cost me NZD30, which is for drop-off at the beginning, around 7 am) and pick-up at the end (around 4 pm).

-- Water, water, and water – at least 2 liters
+- Water, water, and water – at least 2 liters, more if you can

 - Food (I brought a sandwich)

-- Fruit and Chocolate bar, as sugar gives you energy and also helps the emotional
+- Fruit and Chocolate bar, as sugar gives you energy and also helps to comfort the soul

 - Camera for photos / recording

-- Comfortable shoes recommend hiking or trail shoes
+- Comfortable shoes.
+I recommend hiking or trail shoes

 - Merino layers, as it keeps your body temperature and adapts to conditions

 - Merino t-shirts or any breathable non-cotton t-shirt

 - Waterproof jacket in case of rain forecast.
 Well, even without the rain forecast, better bring it anyway

 All photos were taken using a Polaroid Cube Action Camera, which you can find more about below: